KoeYe/SimWorld-doc/docs/source/components/citygen.md

 :alt: Road Generation
 ```

-To balance the road tree's depth and branch numbers, we use a Priority Queue instead of simple DFS or BFS iteration algorithms.
-The Priority Queue, implemented as a tree structure, helps select growth nodes from the generated road tree.
-This approach creates a road map with balanced branches and depth, better resembling real city or town road layouts.
+To balance depth and branch density in the road network, we use a *Priority Queue* instead of simple *DFS* or *BFS* algorithms.
+The *Priority Queue* (implemented as a tree structure) selects optimal nodes for growth, resulting in more realistic urban layouts with balanced coverage.

-During generation, we handle two special cases: closely spaced road endpoints and intersecting road segments.

-##### Road end attachment
+Two special cases are handled during generation:

-During generation, when a newly generated road endpoint is very close to an existing node, it creates an unsightly gap.
-In such cases, we attach the new node to the existing one, eliminating gaps while creating more diverse road lengths.
++ Road End Attachment.
+When a new road endpoint is close to an existing node, a visible gap may appear.
+To avoid this, we attach the new node to the nearby existing node, eliminating the gap and introducing greater road length diversity.

 ```{image} ../assets/clpg_road_2.png
 :width: 400px